anilabraham-IT/IntuneEDU/IntuneEDU/group-admin-delegate.md

 If you're in a school district that has iOS devices at multiple locations, it’s a good idea to restrict VPP token access to select admins.
 These tokens will only be accessible to admins if the token has been added to their group's restricted token list.

 1. From the dashboard, select **Groups**.
 2. Choose a group.
 3. Select the **Admins** tab.
 To view admins of the current group, select **Admins of this group**.
 To view groups that this group can manage, select **Managed by this group**.
 4. Choose an admin group from the list.
 Two additional lists appear:
     * The top list shows all restricted VPP tokens.
 These tokens and their associated apps can only be accessed by the selected group.
     * The bottom list shows all unrestricted VPP tokens.
 These tokens and their associated apps can be accessed by anyone with admin permissions.
-5. To add a token to the group's restricted list:
+1. To add a token to the group's restricted list you can either:
-    a.
-Use the search bar to find a token.
+    * Use the search bar to find a token.
 Select the token from the search results.
-    b.
-Choose a token from the unrestricted list and then select **Restrict to these admins**.
+    * Choose a token from the unrestricted list and then select **Restrict to these admins**.
-6. Select **Save**.
+1. Select **Save**.

-Now that you've added the token to the group's restricted list, only these admins can see and manage the token and its associated apps.
+Now that the token is a part of the admins' restricted list, only these admins can see and manage the token and its associated apps.
 Repeat these steps for each group to restrict all VPP tokens to their respective admins.